-- app (Application) The optional flask application object to be used in the loading of quorum (useful for self managed apps). - name (String) The name to be used to describe the application for the management of internal values. - secret\key (String) The secret seed value to be used for cryptographic operations under flask (eg: client side sessions) this value should be shared among all the pre-fork instances. - execution (bool) Flag indicating if the (background) execution thread should be started providing the required support for background tasks. - redis\session (bool) If the session management for the flask infra-structure should be managed using a server side session with support from redis. - mongo\database (String) The default name of the database to be used when using the mongo infra-structure. - logger (String) The name to be used as identification for possible logger files created by the logging sub-module.
+- app (Application) The optional flask application object to be used in the loading of quorum (useful for self managed apps). - name (String) The name to be used to describe the application for the management of internal values. - locales (List) The list containing the various locale strings for the locales available for the application to be loaded. - secret_key (String) The secret seed value to be used for cryptographic operations under flask (eg: client side sessions) this value should be shared among all the pre-fork instances. - execution (bool) Flag indicating if the (background) execution thread should be started providing the required support for background tasks. - redis_session (bool) If the session management for the flask infra-structure should be managed using a server side session with support from redis. - mongo_database (String) The default name of the database to be used when using the mongo infra-structure.